jychoi-hpc/gx/docs/MultiGPU.rst

 .. _quickmulti:

-Using multi-GPU parallelization [NEW!]
+Using multi-GPU parallelization
 +++++++++++++++++++++++++++++++

-GX now has the capability to parallelize a calculation over multiple GPUs.
+GX can parallelize over multiple GPUs (both on a single node and over multiple nodes).
+This can both speed up a single calculation or enable a larger calculation that would otherwise not fit on a single GPU.

 .. contents::